xinjiav3/NileBrownGame/README.md

 - GitHub Pages is powered by: [Jekyll](https://jekyllrb.com/).

-### Preparing a Preview Site
+### Instructions for Setting Up Your Environment

+Depending on your operating system, follow the specific instructions below to set up your environment.
+Navigate to the `scripts` directory in your terminal and execute the corresponding script.

-### WSL and/or Ubuntu installation requirements
+#### For WSL and/or Ubuntu Users

+- Execute the script: `./activate_ubuntu.sh`

+#### For macOS Users

+- Execute the script: `./activate_macos.sh`

+#### For Kasm Users

-- Run scripts in the scripts directory:  activate_ubuntu.sh.
+- Execute the script: `./activate.sh`

-### MacOs installation requirements

-Run scripts in the scripts directory: activate_macos.sh.

-### Kasm requirements

-Run scripts in the scripts directory: activate.sh.

 ### Preview